morrownr/USB-WiFi/README.md

 ##### chipsets rtl8811cu, rtl8821cu and rtl8831au - AC600 (very good in client mode)
 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU and RTL8831AU Chipsets](https://github.com/morrownr/8821cu)

 ##### Adapters based on the below chipset should be purchased with the knowledge that the quality of the driver available from Realtek is not good in AP mode.
-Hopefully this will change
+Hopefully this will change.
+We need Realtek to release up-to-date source code to a vendor like they have with the above drivers.

 ##### chipset rtl8814au - AC1900 (good in client mode) (bad in AP mode)
 [Linux Driver for USB WiFi Adapters that use the RTL8814AU Chipset](https://github.com/morrownr/8814au)